 A stunning mountain butterfly, this species is possibly my favourite.
-Its striking colouration and grandeur give it instant appeal and interestingly it is one of the only species in Europe with an audible flight; its wings sometimes sounding like two pieces of tissue paper.
-There are several distinctive races found across Europe, with specimens from the Balkans possessing rich red spots whereas those from Spanish mountain ranges have orange spots.
-It flies alongside the Small Apollo in the Alps but can be separated by its lack of red spots on the forewing.
+Its striking colouration and grandeur give it instant appeal and interestingly it is one of the only species in Europe with an audible flight; its wings sometimes sounding like two pieces of tissue paper during flight.
+There are several distinctive forms found across Europe, with specimens from the Balkans possessing rich red spots whereas those from Spanish mountain ranges have orange spots.
+It flies alongside the Small Apollo in the Alps but can be separated by its lack of red spots along the front margin of the forewing.
 It is a threatened species and receives protection in most European countries.
 Like some other Papilonids, it can be quite oblivious to people when it is feeding.
-It can also be fairly approachable whilst roosting, sometime which is best observed in early morning.
+It can also be fairly approachable whilst roosting, which is best observed in early morning or evening.

-Distribution: Widely distributed in the higher mountain ranges of Europe, from the Picos de Europa in Spain eastwards towards the Balkans and Greece.
-Also found in south Norway, Sweden, Finland and Estonia.
+Distribution: Widely distributed in the higher mountain ranges of Europe, from Spain eastwards towards the Balkans and Greece.
+Also found in south Norway, Sweden, Finland and Estonia, usually closer to sea level.

 Flight Period: May-September in one prolonged brood.